How to Get a Permit

 How many of each type of trip are there?

-In the 2010 Grand lottery for the year 2011, there were 284 trips available for calendar year 2011 launches: 45 of these were for small size (1 to 8 person) trips and the rest (239) were for standard size (1 to 16 person) trips.
-In the 2010 lottery for the 2011 season, 169 full sized trips of up to 16 people are in the winter season October through March.
-There are 70 full sized trips open in the six summer months, with the already mentioned 45 summer trips for small groups only, of 8 people or less.
-Once ALL the Waiting List folks who have dates assigned to them through 2011 are used up, there will be 503 permits available each year, 185 in the summer, 199 in the shoulder season, and 120 in the winter.
+In the 2015 Grand lottery for the year 2016, there were 4,911 applications competing for 472 launch opportunities available for calendar year 2016: 74 of these were for small size (1 to 8 person) trips and the rest (398) were for standard size (1 to 16 person) trips.
+In the 2015 lottery for the 2016 season, 227 full sized trips of up to 16 people are in the winter season October through March.
+There are 171 full sized trips open in the six summer months, with the already mentioned 74 summer trips for small groups only, of 8 people or less.
+Once ALL the Waiting List folks who have dates assigned to them through are used up, there will be 503 permits available each year, 185 in the summer, 199 in the shoulder season, and 120 in the winter.
 The River Concessionaires get 476 trip starts in the summer, 122 in the shoulder season, and they don't boat in the winter.
+That's what is behind the curtain.

 How many of us that were on the old Waiting List did NOT get a permit through the phase out of the waiting list Stages I and II?

-There were roughly 4,500 waiting list participants still left after the completion of Stages I and II.
-This lottery is the last step in the transition to get rid of the waiting list, and is called Stage III.
-The NPS estimates the Waiting List will be finally empty sometime late in the next decade (2019 or there abouts).
+There were roughly 2,806 waiting list participants still left in 2013 waiting to get a permit.
+The NPS estimates the Waiting List will be finally empty in 2029 t0 2033.

 Ok, I am on the old Waiting List and did not obtain a launch date in either the Stage I or Stage II transition.
 Can I apply for the next lottery?